Inside: Is there any such thing as being too comfortable? These days it doesn’t seem possible!

 I have decided to challenge myself to no longer stop for an expensive drink while I am out running errands or following appointments.
 And I encourage you to choose a small way to challenge yourself out of your comfort zone.

-In what ways are you wasting money on things that no longer bring you honest enjoyment?
+How are you wasting money on things that just aren’t fun anymore?
 Is it a magazine subscription that you never read anymore?
 Do you tend to hit the vending machines every day?
 Maybe you have a problem with pop or drinks like I do?

 Choose your small area and challenge yourself to get out of that comfort zone!